-Pollutant Averaging period Criterion Particulate matter < 10 μm (PM 10 ) Annual a, c 25 μg/m . , , 24 hour b 50 μg/m Particulate matter < 2.5 μm (PM 2.5 ) Annual a, c 8 μg/m 24 hour b 25 μg/m Total suspended particulate (TSP) matter Annual а, с 90 μg/m b Incremental impact (i.e. incremental increase in concentrations due to the development on its own).
+Pollutant Averaging period Criterion Particulate matter < 10 μm (PM 10) Annual ^{a, c} 25 μg/m 3 24 hour ^ь 50 μg/m 3 Particulate matter < 2.5 μm (PM {2.5}) Annual ^{a, c} 8 μg/m 3 24 hour ^b 25 μg/m3 Total suspended particulate (TSP) matter Annual ^{a, c} 90 μg/m 3

-&lt;sup>a Total impact (i.e. incremental increase in concentrations due to the development plus background concentrations due to all other sources).
+^a Total impact (i.e. incremental increase in concentrations due to the development plus background concentrations due to all other sources).

-- c Excludes extraordinary events such as bushfires, prescribed burning, dust storms, fire incidents or any other activity agreed by the Planning Secretary. - B43.
+- ^b Incremental impact (i.e. incremental increase in concentrations due to the development on its own). - Excludes extraordinary events such as bushfires, prescribed burning, dust storms, fire incidents or any other activity agreed by the Planning Secretary. - B43.
 The air quality criteria in Table 6 do not apply if the Applicant has an agreement with the owner/s of the relevant residence or land to exceed the air quality criteria, and the Applicant has advised the Department in writing of the terms of this agreement.